sayangsep/sayangsep.github.io/index.md

   gtag('config', 'G-PYG3KL47EY');
 </script>

-I am a computational scientist at [Broad Institute](https://www.broadinstitute.org/), working with [Dr. Victoria Popic](https://www.broadinstitute.org/bios/victoria-popic) on motif-driven structural variant discovery and their association with disorders.
-Prior, I  finished my Ph.D. from Johns Hopkins University, where I developed novel statistical machine-learning models to parse complex interactions between genetics and brain functioning of neuropsychiatric disorders.
+I am researching scientist at [Chan Zuckerberg Initiative](https://chanzuckerberg.com/) leading some of the early efforts on understanding the effect of genetic mutations on cells as part of our virtual cell mission.
+In the past I worked with [Dr. Victoria Popic](https://www.broadinstitute.org/bios/victoria-popic) at [Broad Institute](https://www.broadinstitute.org/), on motif-driven structural variant discovery .
+I  finished my Ph.D. from Johns Hopkins University, where I developed novel statistical machine-learning models to parse complex interactions between genetics and brain functioning of neuropsychiatric disorders.
 Major contributions from my Ph.D. involve: [Bayesian models](https://www.biorxiv.org/content/10.1101/2023.03.24.534116v2) for finemapping, [graph-based deep learning models](https://www.biorxiv.org/content/10.1101/2021.05.28.446066v4) for interpretable polygenic risk scoring, and [latent factor models](https://www.sciencedirect.com/science/article/pii/S1053811921004778?via%3Dihub) for multimodal imaging--genetics.
 Most of our work has been done in a collaboration with [Lieber Institute of Brain Development](https://www.libd.org) and [University of Virginia](https://ace.virginia.edu/).
 My long-term goals involve integrating complex statistical models with genomic knowledge to provide insight into disease mechanisms.

 ----